yomole/TailGator/README.md

 - Working Rust toolchain for embedded development on the RP2040 (e.g., capable of running the Embedded Rust lab code)
 - Adafruit Feather RP2040
 - All of the above major components (LIS3DH, OLED, SD card reader) and connectivity to the feather (jumper cables and/or Feather boards)
+- (Note: for testing the CAN demonstration, a pair of RP2040 devices each attached to a CAN transceiver via two GPIO pins for the Rx and Tx lines is required.
+One device must be flashed with the transmitter code--`CAN_Demo/CAN_Transmsit`--and the other with the receiver code--`CAN_Demo/CAN_Receive`.
+The transmitter should have a digital input component such as a button attached to the appropriate GPIO pin, and the receiver must be attached to a computer via USB where `minicom` shoud be run to inspect serial output at baud rate 115200.)

 Clone this repository: `https://github.com/yomole/TailGator.git`, then open the app (`RTIC_App`) and inspect the code.